 In order to avoid overloading, the training sessions are divided into different intensity levels.
-The weight used is determined depending on your 1RM.
+The weight used is determined by your 1RM.

-1RM represents the one repetition maximum, which is the maximum weight you can move just once.
+The 1RM represents the one-repetition maximum, which is the maximum weight that you can move once.

 That’s actually quite simple, right?